msoodb/cli/README.md

 ## thread.c
 Multi-Thread implementation.

+## file.c
+Read and Write file, Read line by line, implementation.

 ### Makefile
 Containing a set of directives used by \
 a make build automation tool.

 # build